iterative/dvc.org/content/docs/command-reference/repro.md

 This pipeline consists of two parallel branches (`A` and `B`), and the final `train` stage, where the branches merge.
 If you run `dvc repro` at this point, it would reproduce the complete pipeline with all stages executing sequentially.
-To reproduce both branches at the same time, you could run `dvc repro A2` and `dvc repro B2` at the same time (e.g. in separate terminals).
+To reproduce both branches simultaneously, you could run `dvc repro A2` and `dvc repro B2` at the same time (e.g. in separate terminals).
 After both finish successfully, you can then run `dvc repro train`: DVC will know that both branches are already up-to-date and only execute the final stage.